-The CEO of the COMPANY directs the general policy of VETROELITE, planning and developing the production and marketing of products.
-Within the COMPANY, he ensures that there is a proper allocation of resources, both human and material, defining - in consultation with the heads of the corporate offices and in line with the strategies defined at the group level - short, medium and long-term objectives, supervising their implementation.
+The Chief Executive Officer (or "CEO") of the COMPANY directs the general policy of VETROELITE, planning and developing the production and marketing of products.
+Within the COMPANY, he ensures that there is proper allocation of resources, both human and material, defining-in consultation with the heads of Company Departments-short-, medium-, and long-term objectives, supervising their implementation.